-Failure to deposit tax penalty is imposed as per I.R.C. § 6656(a) when a person (Individual or entity ) who withheld taxes on various payments -be it salary or any other payments, but did not deposit the withheld amount to Govt. treasury.
+Failure to deposit penalty is imposed as per I.R.C. § 6656(a) when a person (Individual or entity ) who withheld taxes on various payments -be it salary or any other payments, but did not deposit the withheld amount to Govt. treasury.
 Then, the IRS will assess a failure to deposit penalty (FTD) which increases with the delay in deposits.
 The FTD penalty begins to accrue if your tax deposits are one day late.
 Depending on the amount of taxes you are depositing, you will have a quarterly, monthly, or semiweekly deposit schedule.

-You can refer to section 6656 of IRC to know the actual law on penalty for failure to deposit.
+We have put more on the failure to deposit penalty .
+But most funamental is the reference to section 6656 of IRC to know the actual law on penalty for failure to deposit.

 I.R.C. § 6656(a)-Underpayment Of Deposits — In the case of any failure by any person to deposit (as required by this title or by regulations of the Secretary under this title) on the date prescribed therefor any amount of tax imposed by this title in such government depository as is authorized under section 6302(c) to receive such deposit, unless it is shown that such failure is due to reasonable cause and not due to willful neglect, there shall be imposed upon such person a penalty equal to the applicable percentage of the amount of the underpayment.